st10489075/YourMeal/README.md

 I had a one screen app that only allowed the user to add menu items on the app and it was able to display the menu items under starters, mains and desserts.

 Part 3:
-For my first page, I removed the imput text fields
+For my first page, I removed the imput text fields and replaced them with buttons for menu and to view the menu.
+I added

 Programming Languages: